 Coping With Stress and Anxiety

 These are extraordinary times we live in, but you are not alone!
 Free, confidential counseling is available to all part- and full-time enrolled students through the EFSCares program.
 Call 321-631-8569 to be connected to a licensed and/or certified professional who can help.

-If you are nervous about having to make the move to online classes, please communicate with your instructors.
+If you are nervous about the move to online classes, please communicate with your instructors.
 If you still feel uncertain after consulting with faculty, please contact Advising for further guidance.

 Canvas Support Desk

 Online courses are held via the Learning Management System (LMS) called Canvas.
 To access it, log in to the myEFSC portal and select the red Canvas icon.

 - Canvas Student Guides

 - Download the Canvas App for iOS or Android*